influxdata/docs-v2/content/v2.0/reference/line-protocol.md

 All tag key-value pairs for the point.
 Key-value relationships are denoted with the `=` operand.
 Multiple tag key-value pairs are comma-delimited.
-_Tag keys and values are case sensitive.
+_Tag keys and tag values are case-sensitive.
 Tag keys are subject to [naming restrictions](#naming-restrictions)._

 _**Key data type:** [String](#string)_